isaaclall/Public-Image-repository/README.md

 - Make the images parameters required
 - Allow uploading of multiple images at once
 - Send more descriptive messages as results
-- Containerize project using docker
+- Containerize project using Docker